|/ /1846||Crieff Junction Railway|

 This was a particularly minimal halt consisting of a slabbed area bordering track and equipped with a single set of steps.
 These were used to mount the railbus.

 This was a single platform station.
 The platform was on the east side of the line with a station house.
 To the north was a level crossing and to the south a goods loop, on the east side, with sidings which were approached from the south.
+The signal box (1892) was on the east side of the line south of the crossing, at the north end of the platform.

 This was a particularly minimal halt consisting of a slabbed area bordering the north side of the track at a level crossing and equipped with a single set of steps.
 These were used to mount the railbus.